 I am also involved in bioinformatics and data science education as an instructor with The Carpentries and through developing university data science curricula.

-PhD Genetics, Mammalian Genetics, in progress
+PhD Genetics, Mammalian Genetics, In Progress

-Tufts University & Jackson Laboratory
+Tufts University & The Jackson Laboratory

 MS Biology, Evolutionary Biology, 2020